NASA-IMPACT/ESA-NASA-workshop-2025/Track3_Benchmarking/GEO-Bench-demo/README.md

 The goal is to have a demo that shows:

 1. Add new backbone to TerraTorch and run a simple experiment (i.e. using `terratorch fit tiny_backbone.yml`);
-3. Use that backbone for HPO and repeat experiments, as per GEO-Bench protocol on one dataset via TerraTorch Iterate (i.e. using `terratorch iterate --repeat --hpo tiny_backbone_iterate.yml`);
+2. Use that backbone for HPO and repeat experiments, as per GEO-Bench protocol on one dataset via TerraTorch Iterate (i.e. using `terratorch iterate --repeat --hpo tiny_backbone_iterate.yml`);
+3. Run the same on a couple of the datasets from GEO-Bench v1 using (`terratorch iterate --repeat --hpo tiny_backbone_geobench.yml`)

 # Setting up the environment.